Understanding Personality for Clinical Professionals: The Enneagram’s 9 Points of View

 - Helping clients who are ready for this system to gain meaningful insights and strategies for self-care

-Participants will receive an assessment tool and written training materials enhancing the exploration of this personality typology that spans human experience from psychological to spiritual development.
+Participants will receive an assessment tool and training materials enhancing the exploration of this personality typology that spans the human experience from psychological to spiritual development.

 Workshop Details & Registration

 Date: Friday-Saturday, September 6-7, 2019, 9 a.m.-4 p.m.

 Registration Rates: $225 before 8/15, $250 after.
 Includes 12 CEUs.
 Lewis & Clark Alumni save 20%.
 Students: $100

 One day rate available for those with previous Enneagram training.
 Please contact email@example.com with questions and/or to register.

 Online Registration Coming Soon